 Nexus Education Schools Trust is steadfast in its commitment to standing up against all forms of racism and social injustice.
 Our school curricula and expectations help children to make sense of issues and inequalities in the world and we do not accept any behaviour that makes anyone else feel unsafe, unequal or unimportant.

 School staff and communities help to shape the views and develop the knowledge and understanding of the next generation and we believe that our schools and settings are key to tackling discrimination.
-We are fully committed to ensuring our pupils are inclusive, tolerant and active global citizens and will continue to review and reshape our curricula to reflect our diverse and multicultural 21st century and tackle bigotry, inequality and bias.
+We are fully committed to ensuring our pupils are inclusive, respectful and active global citizens and we will continue to review and reshape our curricula to reflect our diverse and multicultural society and tackle bigotry, inequality and bias.

-Schools across the Trust regularly review their curricula, educational resources, staff training, and policies and procedures to ensure they reflect and represent a positive perspective, so that children are well-supported to develop as advocates for equality, diversity and inclusion.
+Schools across the Trust regularly review their curricula, educational resources, staff training, and policies and procedures to ensure they reflect and represent a positive perspective.
+This supports our children to become advocates for equality, diversity and inclusion.
 We have made much progress in ensuring all schools have a curriculum of equality, but we also know that there is always more to be done.
 We commit to working with our community to review and to drive change so that our pupils have the knowledge they need to understand and address complex social issues and to be aware of, and combat, inequality.

 At Bickley we regularly promote and discuss our school motto – All Different, All Equal, All Achieve.
 In particular, we:

 - Work hard to try to eliminate discrimination by promoting attitudes and values that challenge any discriminatory behaviour or prejudice.
 This is planned for in terms of curriculum and assembly content, as well as tackled head-on when incidents occur in the news, at school and / or in reading matter, including online material.
 Teaching and Learning resources are carefully chosen to reflect the diversity of the school, local community and the wider world and to avoid stereotyping.